let's get to know each other.

 Invested as I am in St Louis, my matrilineal city, I needed to immerse myself in other urban and cultural contexts.
 I spent some time in Toronto and Montreal researching sustainability, economics, performance studies, and being an American slightly abroad.
 I also spent a bit of time pond-hopping between various parts of Europe, the UK, and Colombia.
 I joined the American Planning Association and presented at the International Urban Planning and the Environment Symposium in Argentina and Lisbon, and Resilience Conference in Stockholm.
 In a bunch of different cities I found people to dance with, sometimes in basements, sometimes in parklets.

-Three years ago I returned to Seattle.
-I am reconnecting with the geography of my youth as the ancestral lands of the Duwamish, Suquamish, Tulalip, and Muckleshoot.
+In 2018 I returned to Seattle, and in 2021 settled in Tacoma.
+I am reconnecting with the geography of my youth as the ancestral lands of the Puyallup, Duwamish, Suquamish, Tulalip, and Muckleshoot.
 I am grateful for learning more about these lineages, the many Indigenous, settler, and chosen and forced migrations that now compose this region.
 I spend my days researching and collaborating around a vision for a just and sustainable world, starting here.
 I spend my evenings dreaming vividly, dancing, and tending to plants.